DL6DBN/BirdBox/README.md

 The serial lines were chosen to get access to the hidden Raspberry Pi, if wireless access fails.

+The only disadvantage of the small case was: the microUSB supply plug didn't fit (even a small angled one, but I knew that before).
+So I soldered two small wires to the bottom side of the PI's PCB at the socket pads.

-In the end all openings (USB, wirings) were sealed with silicone for outside purposes and the case screwed onto the bird box.
+In the end all openings (USB, wirings for camera, LEDs and supply voltage) were sealed with silicone for outside purposes and the case screwed onto the bird box.

 ## WiFi ##